-The yellow stickers show that the students mainly don't like the big roads and junctions especially the large roundabout connecting the A358 and the A303; the junction between West street and new road and; the roundabout connecting the B3168 and the Rie-Sur-Belon Way.
-Also some students don't seem to like the old Horlicks site.
+The yellow stickers show that the students mainly do not like the big roads and junctions especially the large roundabout connecting the A358 and the A303; the junction between West Street and New Road and the roundabout connecting the B3168 and Rie-Sur-Belon Way.
+Also some students do not seem to like the old Horlicks site.
 Another feature a student doesn't like is the drainage channel in Winterhay Green.
-Some buildings that the students don't like are: Tesco, the community centre and the Daido industrial works.
+Some buildings that the students do not like are: Tesco, the Community Centre and the Daido industrial works.